 - Make Ahead Instructions: You can prepare the crust (steps 1 and 2) up to 2 days in advance.
 Cover and store baked and cooled crust at room temperature until ready to use.
 You can prepare the strawberry reduction (step 3) 1-2 days in advance.
 Cover and refrigerate, then bring to room temperature before using in step 4.
 You can also freeze the reduced strawberry puree for up to 3 months.
 Thaw, bring to room temperature, then use in the recipe.
 You can prepare the entire filling (steps 3-5) 1 day in advance before spreading into the crust in step 6.
 Cover and refrigerate until ready to use.
 You can prepare the whipped cream and strawberries for the topping (step 8) 1 day in advance.
 Cover and refrigerate both until ready to use.

 - Pretzel/Graham Cracker Crust: It’s ideal to use both pretzel and graham cracker crumbs in this recipe.
 If desired for more explanation, see section above Pretzel/Graham Cracker Crust Hybrid.
 If you want a plain graham cracker crust, follow this graham cracker crust recipe.
-You could skip baking the crust, but I recommend still baking it to really ensure the crust sets up and the slices cut neatly.
+(See Note 6 below if you don’t have graham crackers.)

 - Can I Make Mini No-Bake Cheesecakes?
 Yes.
 Use this crust and filling recipe and follow the instructions in my mini no bake cheesecakes, which are made in a standard muffin pan.